 Theme programming at Haus Mitt revolves around two things: language and culture.
-We offer three conversation courses taught by graduate students and some sections of first year German are taught in Haus Mitt.
-Residents with no German experience are encouraged to learn informally at opportunities like Stammtisch, which is our weekly German meal, held on Mondays.
+Residents with no German experience are encouraged to learn informally at opportunities like Stammtisch, which is our weekly German meal.
 During Stammtisch, members of the greater German community on campus are welcome to join us for good German food and good German conversation.

 We also enjoy an active role in the greater European community through events such as Oktoberfest and Eurolympics, during which the residents of the European-themed houses get together to enjoy good food and good spirits.
 As we say in Germany, hau rein!

 Majority of singles are reserved for house staff.
 Residents typically live in spacious doubles and triples.

 Information Regarding Mail and Package Delivery

 Students living in Row Houses (Upper Row, Lower Row, Clusters 1, 2, or 3/Cowell) are strongly encouraged to follow the directions for the mail and package process provided on the Mail Delivery and Shipping page, as the PO Box address is each student’s official Stanford address and should be maintained during their entire undergraduate career.
 However, Row residents are also able to have mail packages delivered directly to their Row house by addressing mail and packages to the house's street address.
 Please be reminded that Student Housing/the University accepts no responsibility for packages sent to/delivered at individual residences.

 Additional Community Information